AUAP/AP2018/all_miniex/mini_ex5.md

 # Weekly mini ex5: due week 11, Monday night - Games with objects

 **Objective:**
-- To implement an class-based object oriented sketch via abstracting and designing objects' properties and behaviors.
+- To implement a class-based object oriented sketch via abstracting and designing objects' properties and behaviors.
-- To reflect upon objects in the domain of digital culture.
+- To reflect upon object orientation in the domain of digital culture.

 **Tasks:**
 1. Make sure you have read the text by Roger Lee: